-Claim: Cups and burger wrappers at In-N-Out Burger are marked with Bible citations.
+Claim: Cups and burger wrappers used by the In-N-Out Burger chain are printed with references to Bible verses.

 These mysterious markings are pointers to Biblical passages.
 Those easily disturbed by the presence of Bible verses need not fear for their souls, however: The text of the passages themselves are not spelled out on the cups and wrappings; only their notations appear there.

 In-N-Out Burger was founded by Harry and Esther Snyder in Baldwin Park, California, in 1948.
 Although this chain of west coast hamburger restaurants has since grown to more than

 The soda cup bears the notation John 3:16: